-Editor’s note: We’re republishing this article from 2018 to provide context to the ongoing Israeli massacre against the Palestinian people.
-Today, May 15, 2021 marks the 73rd anniversary of al-Nakba, or the Catastrophe.
+Editor’s note: We’re republishing this article from 2018 to provide context to the ongoing Israeli massacre against the Palestinian people and their heroic resistance.
 To make way for the creation of the Israeli settler state, more than half of the Palestinian population was driven out of their homeland by means of terror.

 As Israeli leaders and the Trump regime grotesquely celebrated the moving of the U.S. embassy to Jerusalem on the 70th anniversary of Israel’s declaration of independence, May 14, just 40 miles away Israeli troops were massacring unarmed Palestinians trapped inside Gaza.
 At least 61 Palestinians were killed, and more than 2,700 wounded, over a thousand shot by snipers firing military grade ammunition against unarmed protestors who were demanding an end to their isolation and the right to return to their homeland.

 There was a bitter historical irony in the juxtaposition of these events.